-It should come as no surprise that one of the most popular New Year's resolutions is "getting out of debt."
+It should come as no surprise that one of the most popular New Year's resolutions is "to get out of debt."

 - Are you committed to getting totally out of debt?
 You must be 100% behind getting rid of 100% of your debt.
 That means changing the way you manage your money.
 Your mantra must be “Free in Five,” no debt within in five years.
 Can you do that?